 3. Magnesium and Vitamins A and C:

-Spinach is an excellent source of magnesium for healthy hair and nails.
+Spinach is one of the best vegetables for healthy hair and an excellent source of magnesium for healthy hair and nails.
 It also contains Vitamins A and C which the body needs to produce the naturally occurring oil in your hair called sebum.

 Other sources of magnesium include beans, nuts, whole grains, cacao nibs, and fish.